 For most meat lovers, knowledge of beef cuts is limited to general steaks and juicy hamburgers.
 However, there are actually many different cuts of beef, each of which comes from a different part of the cattle!

-So, if a recipe you’re making calls for beef shank, you may not actually know what part of the cow it’s from.
+So, if a recipe you’re making calls for the beef shank, you may not actually know what part of the cow it’s from.
 This is a crucial piece of information you’ll need if you’re planning on substituting this kind of beef.

 Best beef shank substitutes